CERT/CC

 DESCRIPTION

-rwcat reads SiLK Flow records from the specified input files and writes the records in the standard binary SiLK format to the specified output-path; rwcat will write the records to the standard output when stdout is not the terminal and --output-path is not provided.
+rwcat reads SiLK Flow records and writes the records in the standard binary SiLK format to the specified output-path; rwcat writes the records to the standard output when stdout is not the terminal and --output-path is not provided.

 OPTIONS